Tarmac Driveway Cost

 Cost of Resurfacing a Driveway

-Resurfacing is significantly cheaper than starting again and having the ground excavated.
-On average, this will cost £55 per m² - but this can increase or decrease based on the size of the driveway and the location.
+Resurfacing is significantly cheaper than starting again and excavating the whole driveway.
+On average, this usually costs around £50 to £70 per m², depending on the size of the driveway, location, and condition of the existing surface.

 tradesperson resurfacing a tarmac driveway in the UK